 If I were to insist on a sixth, it would be web based filtering.

 Right, and really, those are all great suggestions about how you can protect users from viruses, but it also takes away from the main idea behind his “wrong” assertion, and that is that he challenged (rather arrogantly) those of us in the industry to prove that user without admin rights can get a virus.

 I feel like he was given many opportunities to see the error of his ways (by those that commented on his post), and still, he seems to insist that this is impossible.
 For no other reason than his fallacy is one of the many myths that plague those of us in I.T., I feel like I want him to understand – even by setting up a computer or virtual machine to show this.
 1

 Why is it possible to be infected as a non-administrative user on Windows?
 Well, it boils down to two simple things:

 - User’s Execution Rights

 In (2) the user’s execution rights relate to what programs can run.
 Generally, the user is able to run applications that don’t require administrative privileges such as Notepad or Microsoft Word.
-When these applications have a “working” data, they’ll write to what’s commonly call the “AppData” folders that the user can read and write from.
-Applications need to be written to be nice about these things, and most post Windows XP applications are.
+When these applications have “working” data, they’ll write to what’s commonly called the “AppData” folders that the user can read and write from.
+Applications need to be written to be nice about these things, and most post-Windows XP applications are.
 3

 So, given a user who runs as a Non-Administrative user on Windows (locally or in the domain), can that user be infected with a virus?
 Yes.